What is CBT?

 Unlike many other therapies, CBT predominantly focuses on the current problems, only referring to the past to allow understanding of the present.

 CBT aims to equips you with coping strategies that you will continue to use for life, even after the problem may have resolved.
-These practical techniques then continue to support the maintenance of a positive mentality and wellbeing.
+These practical techniques then continue to support the maintenance of a healthy mentality and wellbeing.

 It is important to remember that capacity and responsibility for change rests on the client, not the therapist.
 Only the client can implement the changes, the therapist can only provide the tools and instructions.